MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

      # Trace execution of a Python script
      az ml admin diagnostic code --runtime python --file <path/to/script.py>
      ```

-     1. If you haven't authenticated yet, you are prompted to authenticate. @Heidi

    + On earlier versions:
      1. [Launch the administration utility](configure-admin-cli-launch.md) with administrator privileges (Windows) or root/sudo privileges (Linux).